hmcty/kisite/README.md

 ## Features

-- Out-of-the-box support for hosting on GitHub Pages
+- Out-of-the-box support for hosting with GitHub Pages
-- Location markers for reference in GitHub issues / PR reviews
+- Shareable location markers (e.g. in GitHub issues and PR reviews)
-- Download links for each project ZIP
+- Download links for each project
 - Basic support for inline documentation

 ## Usage